7 Regression Testing Best Practices To Follow

 - The test cases that uncovered defects in previous test cycles can be good to have.

-- Keep a regular watch on the regression test suite and ensure that it gets updated as the application development progresses
+- Keep a regular watch on the regression test suite and ensure that it receives frequent updates as the application development progresses

-7. Automating regression suites – As grooming, the regression suite is an ongoing exercise which starts at the application start-up and continues henceforth, the suite may extend to thousands of test cases to have better test coverage.
+As grooming, the regression suite is an ongoing exercise that starts at the application start-up and continues henceforth; the suite may extend to thousands of test cases to have better test coverage.
 This creates a huge overhead on the test teams if done manually.